WebOsu-2/webosu-2.github.io/README.md

-Osu! is a rhythm game where you click circles on the screen, following the rhythm of the music.
+Osu! is a rhythm game in which you click circles on the screen, following the rhythm of the music.

-Powered by [PixiJS](https://www.pixijs.com), [Sayobot](https://osu.sayobot.cn).
-Massive credit to the giga-chad that made [the original WebOsu!](https://github.com/111116/webosu) as this is just a fork of that, with minor changes + continuation of updates.
+Powered by [PixiJS](https://www.pixijs.com) and [Sayobot](https://osu.sayobot.cn).
+This project is a fork & continuation of the original WebOsu. [(Github page)](https://github.com/111116/webosu)

-**(under development)**
+**(This project is under development)**

-Note: This is an unofficial implementation of [osu!](https://osu.ppy.sh).
-Scoring and judgement rules can differ from that of official osu!.
-Some music might not be perfectly syncing (still being tested).
-Modes other than osu! (std) are unsupported.
+Note: This is an unofficial implementation of [Osu!](https://osu.ppy.sh).
+Scoring and judgement rules can differ from that of official Osu!.
+Modes other than Osu!std are unsupported.

 ## Screenshots